Child Abuse Statistics

 NOTE: Child abuse statistics do not accurately reflect child abuse, because child abuse is so under-reported.

-I receive many child abuse stories from courageous people who have never reported the abuse.
-The following are some of these stories posted on this website:
+I receive many stories from courageous people who have never reported the abuse.
+You can find them here.

 Rights are things that every child should have or be able to do.
 All children have the same rights.
 These rights are listed in the UN Convention on the Rights of the Child.
 Almost every country has agreed to these rights.
 All the rights are connected to each other, and all are equally important.
 Sometimes, we have to think about rights in terms of what is the best for children in a situation, and what is critical to life and protection from harm.
 As you grow, you have more responsibility to make choices and exercise your rights.